wahleeee/cyber-portfolio/pihole-files/README.md

 **Trade-off:** Pi-hole is a single point of failure for DNS, which is why this build adds **Cloudflare as a secondary** resolver — if the container is down, name resolution still works (at the cost of some queries bypassing the filter; see rollout).

-> **Static IP is non-negotiable.** A DNS server whose address drifts will silently break name resolution for the entire network the next time it changes.

 ---

 ## Build